HassellHoff/Datastory/index.md

 ### Methods

 On each five datasets we first check which quotes belong to Elon Musk and write them in a new file.
+In our datastory, we focused on a major phenomena: what kind of correlation exists between Elon Musk quotes on Twitter and the Tesla stock price?
+We will analyse this phenomena by studying the quotes made and see how Tesla's stock was impacted from a specific kind of post.
+The post quality will be examined by parsing each quote into separate words and analyse which words played a signifficant role in shifting the stock market price.
+In addition, another factor that we believe impacts the stock price of Tesla is the volume of posts made by Musk each day he posted.

+For the analysis we used three different pre-trained machine learning methods of sentiment analysis, which are FinBERT, Valder and Textblob sentiment analysis.

+1. FinBERT:

 ### Data in numbers

 (insert pictures and graohs) and analyse them